 - Salaries were higher in the North.
 Wages in the South ranged from 50 cents to $2 a day.
 In the North, workers could make between $2 and $5 a day.

 - During these years, there were a number of strikes as unions began to organize and demand decent wages.
 In general, blacks were willing to become "replacement workers," as the companies called them, or "scabs," as the unions called them.

 Article in the African American newspaper the Cleveland Advocate, March 6, 1920.
 Like many black newspapers, the Advocate reported on the great migration.

 Courtesy Ohio Historical Society, Vol 6, Issue 43, Page 3

 As if these "pushes" and "pulls" were not enough, the packing plants in Omaha were actively recruiting African Americans throughout the South, despite laws against recruiting in several southern states.
 Meatpacking in Omaha was big business, but there weren’t enough workers to fill the available jobs during the 1910s.

 Also, the city’s black newspaper, the Omaha Monitor, was filled with stories of how good it was for blacks in the city.
 The Star and other black newspapers regularly reported on the progress of the migration.
 They knew this was an event of historic proportions.

 White newspapers took note as well.
-During the first week of August 1919, the Omaha Bee newspaper reported that as many a 500 Negro workers, mostly from Chicago and East St. Louis, arrived in Omaha to seek employment in the packinghouses.
+During the first week of August 1919, the Omaha Bee newspaper reported that as many as "500 Negro workers", mostly from Chicago and East St. Louis, arrived in Omaha to seek employment in the packinghouses.

 The Bee engaged in sensationalism and heightened the level of racial tensions and contributed to the general anxiety.
 Thus, the migration of blacks to Omaha and the hiring of black workers created a source of friction in the labor market that was adding economic pressure to existing racial hostilities.